What Is an API: Understanding How They Work

 To attract and retain high-quality leads and customers, you must engage users by improving their user experience; strengthening their relationship with you; and increasing clicks, downloads, and shares.

 One of the best ways to drive engagement is to use first-rate customer and vendor engagement or service APIs.
 These APIs empower developers to enhance or create applications with engagement functions.
-Popular examples of engagement APIs include:
+Here are examples of companies that leverage an API include:

 • Pendo API: A product experience platform that lets software developers improve user experience, Pendo API integrates user behavior data in dashboards.
 Developers can use the API to implement segmentation, user experience, feedback, and retroactive analysis.